babybuddy/babybuddy/docs/configuration/database.md

 *Default:* unset

 Additional options to pass to the database library.
-Some examples can be found [here](https://docs.djangoproject.com/en/4.0/ref/settings/#std-setting-OPTIONS).
-To enforce an SSL connection to the database, you can use `{'sslmode': 'require'}`.
+See the [Django Databases documentation](https://docs.djangoproject.com/en/5.0/ref/databases/) for examples.
+To enforce an SSL connection to the database, use `{'sslmode': 'require'}`.